 The Peep Sight is mounted and intertwined into the bowstring.
 Much like open sights on a rifle, the peep sight is the rear sight that helps create the sight alignment from your shooting eye, through the peep sight, through your bow sight, to the target.

-The peep is mounted based on your draw length and can be raised or lowered on the bowstring to allow for the best anchor point when aiming and the best sight alignment that will optimize your bow’s speed and your bow sight’s individual setup and capabilities.
+The peep is mounted based on your draw length and can be raised or lowered on the bowstring to allow for the best anchor point when aiming and the best sight alignment that will optimize your bow’s speed and your bow sight’s setup and capabilities.
 Peep sights come in various types and sizes, from simple, small, medium, and large; to tubular and optical.

 Nock Loop